 However, in other countries such as Australia and the UK, physiotherapy is generally a degree-based profession.
 In the US, a Doctor of Physical Therapy is required to practise physiotherapy.

 It is currently a trend to require an increasingly higher academic requirement to practise for new practitioners; for example, Australia is gradually moving to a Master’s requirement.
 This eventually results in a comprehensive amount of learning needed to remain competent.
 All practising physiotherapists are required to be registered with AHPC.

 At Core Concepts, our physiotherapists are firm believers in curing your problems and not just treating the symptoms.
 We understand that you don’t want to spend all day on the rehabilitation bed, so we get to the root of the cause right from the first visit.

 Our first step in every case is to determine the cause and peel back the layers of inter-locking causes; after all, pain is often very complex and rarely attributable to a single factor.

-Our ability to treat patients better, faster is dependent on our history of effective differential diagnosis.
-Each of our physiotherapists are invested in keeping current with the latest thoughts and practices.
+Our ability to treat patients better and faster is dependent on our history of effective differential diagnosis.
+Each of our physiotherapists is invested in keeping current with the latest thoughts and practices.

 We are a ‘hands-on’ clinic.
-We combine muscle activation, strengthening, core, balance, proprioceptive and stretching exercises to complement all of our manual mobilisation, joint manipulation and trigger point therapy.
+We combine muscle activation, strengthening, core, balance, proprioceptive and stretching exercises to complement all of our manual-mobilisation, joint-manipulation and trigger-point therapies.

 Manual physical therapy techniques are aimed at relaxing tense muscles and restricted joints, in order to reduce pain and increase flexibility.